Li Lin (biochemist)

 Li Lin (李林; born 1961) is a Chinese biochemist and academician of the Chinese Academy of Sciences.
-He has served as Director of the Shanghai Institutes for Biological Sciences since 2013, and was Director of the Shanghai Institute of Biochemistry and Cell Biology (SIBCB) from 2004 to 2009.
+He served as director of the Shanghai Institutes for Biological Sciences beginning in 2013, and was director of the Shanghai Institute of Biochemistry and Cell Biology (SIBCB) from 2004 to 2009.
 He was also a member of the 12th National People's Congress.
 His research focus is the Wnt signaling pathway.

 Biography

 Li Lin was born in Nanjing, Jiangsu Province in 1961.
 After graduating from Nanjing University in 1983 with a bachelor's degree in biochemistry, he entered the Shanghai Institute of Biochemistry to study under Professor Xu Genjun, an enzyme specialist, and earned his Ph.D. in 1989.
 At the time, scientific research in China was poorly funded, and his research was limited by primitive facilities and supplies.
 He often went to slaughterhouses and wet markets himself to buy chicken and pig livers for his experiments.

 From 1990 to 1992, Li worked as a postdoctoral researcher at the State University of New York, Stony Brook.
 He returned to the Shanghai Institute of Biochemistry (now Shanghai Institute of Biochemistry and Cell Biology, SIBCB) afterwards, at a time when most Chinese students and researchers chose to stay abroad for the better living standards and research facilities.
 He was promoted to full professor in 1993.
 His research is focused on the mechanisms of the Wnt signaling pathway.

-Li served as deputy director of the SIBCB from 2002 to 2004, and Director from 2004 to 2009.
-Since 2013, he has been Director of the Shanghai Institutes for Biological Sciences, of which SIBCB is a constituent institute.
+Li served as deputy director of the SIBCB from 2002 to 2004, and director from 2004 to 2009.
+In 2013, he became director of the Shanghai Institutes for Biological Sciences, of which SIBCB is a constituent institute.
 He is an editor of many scientific journals.